saleh-noures/IntelProj/README.md

    1-Clone or download the project

-   2-Run ” mvn clean package” inside “saleh” folder
+   2-Run ” mvn clean spring-boot:run ” inside “saleh” folder

-   3-Run java –jar target/saleh-0.0.1-SNAPSHOT.jar

    4-The application is secured so you need credentials :